another-maverick/design-patterns/builder/python/README.md

 ## Process

+### Director makes use of a Builder to build a Product

 * Director gets an instance of builder which has the getters for the product.
 * Director initializes the product object that has the setters.
 * Director uses the getters to get details and set those details in the product